-An advanced level in music is desirable in order to gain entry to University, Music College or a College of Higher Education in order to obtain a qualification for a career in music or the performing arts.
+An A Level in music is desirable in order to gain entry to university or music college in order to obtain a qualification for a career in music or the performing arts.

 Careers:

 The disciplined and self-disciplined nature of the study of music makes musicians highly sought after for a wide ranging variety of careers.
 However, it is very relevant to the careers involving the performing arts, music therapy, teaching and the commercial music business throughout the world.